jupyter/jupyter.github.io/install.md

 permalink: /install
 ---

 Project Jupyter's tools are available for installation via the [Python Package Index](https://pypi.org/), the leading repository of software created for the Python programming language.
-Its offerings can be installed with a variety of package management tools, including [conda](https://docs.conda.io/), [mamba](https://mamba.readthedocs.io/) and [pipenv](https://pipenv.pypa.io/).
+Its offerings can be installed with a variety of package management tools that run via a [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface), including [conda](https://docs.conda.io/), [mamba](https://mamba.readthedocs.io/) and [pipenv](https://pipenv.pypa.io/).

 Which one you use is up to you.
-Pipenv is the default recommended by the [Python Packaging Authority](https://www.pypa.io/).
+Pipenv is recommended by the [Python Packaging Authority](https://www.pypa.io/).
 Conda and mamba are preferred by many members of [PyData](https://pydata.org/) and can by acquired via [miniforge](https://github.com/conda-forge/miniforge#mambaforge).

 ## JupyterLab